Skip to content

 Accessing execution trace

 The above-mentioned objects contain useful information about the PIL itself, such as the provided length of the program N, the total number of constant polynomials and the total number of committed polynomials.
-Accessing these objects will allow us to fill the entire execution trace for that PIL.
+Accessing these objects allows us to fill the entire execution trace for that PIL.

 A specific position of the execution trace can be accessed by using the syntax: